Krudttønden

 Krudttønden (meaning "The powder keg") is a café and local cultural centre at Østerfælled Torv in the Østerbro district of Copenhagen, Denmark.
 Krudttønden is used for a wide array of cultural events, including theatre, concerts, debates, exhibitions and receptions.

 History

 Krudttønden was established in connection with the redevelopment of the former Østerfælled Barracks into a mixed-use development.
 It was established in 1990 by the Municipality of Copenhagen at the request of local artists and volunteers.
-The building is a former stables.
-It has later been expanded with a modern building.
+Originally the building consisted of stables, but it has later been expanded with a modern building.

 2015 shooting

 On 14 February 2015, the cafe was the site of a shooting attack that killed the 55-year-old film director Finn Nørgaard and wounded three police officers.